 Scrap Value Definition

-Scrap value, defined also as salvage value, is the value of an asset after it is fully depreciated.
+The scrap value definition, also known as salvage value, is the value of an asset after it is fully depreciated.
 Once an asset reaches the point where it is fully depreciated, has lost the vast majority of production efficiency due to use, and is ready to be resold, it has reached the scrap value.
 At this point, managers must make the decision of whether to sell the asset for it’s material, or recyclable value, continue using it despite the fact that it is no longer in good operating condition, or trash the asset.

 Scrap Value Explanation